sergiohinojosa/kubernetes-playground/cluster-setup/resources/dynatrace/README.md

 ## Dynatrace credentials

 The Dynatrace credentials will be passed along during the provisioning and are setted in the [k8splay-install.sh](../../k8splay-install.sh) file.
-You can find the section at the beginning of the file:

 ```
 # ---- Define Dynatrace Environment ----